shuntingyard/aoc-23-rust/README.md

 4. Easy and fun again.
 Most time was spent setting up nom to read cards correctly.
     Modifying part1's iterator constructs to move a BTreeMap into a closure for tracking the number of repetitions for each card was a breeze...
+5. Mapping seeds to soils to ... locations - was a bit hard.

+    - part1: interesting use of Range to do the routing.
+Used fold_many1 for parsing.
+    - part2: skipped